JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 See that the vault once taken over doesn't exist anymore: https://xahauexplorer.com/explorer/025924EED5C956628559DECECE0866AD73D4C51C2F61A4950F631462BB8AD7CD

-### Critical error in the takeover mode

-Let's see what happens if an user, not the owner of a liquidatable vault, sends enough amount of value to payback the debt, let's say 15 XAI USD or more, or the equivalent amount of XAH for that value...
-WARNING: the code doesn't work properly!
-When an user sends enough money to payback debt and gain ownership of a vault the code gives the following response "Xai: Vault is not sufficiently undercollateralized to take over yet" https://xahauexplorer.com/explorer/F2C8C83F1A468F34CAA1EC6DB1FB2C440BE9468E27AB3ED05C9DCF7E97069EB2, but in fact it is sufficiently undercollateralized.
-I tested several times and happens the same at any price.

-At any price above the liquidation price the code gives: "Xai: Vault is undercollateralized and your deposit would not redeem it", as expected.

-But at any price bellow the liquidation price (and at the exactly liquidation price): "Vault is not sufficiently undercollateralized to take over yet", which is not true and incoherent.

-So, the liquidation ratio doesn't work properly.
-The code doesn't take over vaults.
-If anybody wants to continue this project he should fix the liquidation ratio related code, i'm not able to fix the code at that level.

 ## EXAMPLE 2 (XAH price is set using Wietse Wind oracle)

 ### Accounts required